Polish far-right "flash mobs" scare liberal thinkers

 Poland's far-right agenda ranges from fighting social liberalism and rights for sexual minorities to calls for the creation of a Catholic state for the Polish nation.

-The mobs have yet to affect policy, but many intellectuals say they have a chilling effect on academic debate; at least one university discussion has been canceled because organizers feared it could be hijacked by far-right activists.
+The mobs have yet to affect policy, but many intellectuals say they have a chilling effect on academic debate; at least one university discussion has been cancelled because organisers feared it could be hijacked by far-right activists.

 Prime Minister Donald Tusk condemned the flash mobs after the incident at Warsaw university.
 "If we do not act in an unambiguous way, then in a month or half a year they will not only yell, but they will beat," he said.